cliftonbnoble/BPD-COURTS/README.md

-# BPD-COURTS
+# BPD-COURT-APP
-Court application to monitor and schedule court dates for BPD
+CRUD App to organize trial dates and alert witnesses of time changes and room changes